Consulting

 Spokin

 Spokin was an online web site with community-curated networking, allowing you to connect with your local communities — your neighborhood, city, or nearby interest groups — so you can work together to get things done.
-We expired Spokin in 2018 to shift our focus to collaboration spaces and events.
+This was an experimental internal project, we expired Spokin in 2018 to shift our focus to collaboration spaces and events.
+Shelly Farnham created prototype with design by Jeffrey Larson, building on the community well-being report pages project.
+See Spokin Intro Slides.

 The Data is In: How to Improve your Neighborhood Community’s Wellbeing (Ignite Talk)

 As a citizen, a community organizer, or a local business, what can you do to improve the wellbeing of your neighborhood community?
 This talk outlines the most impactful ways to improve your neighborhood based on our years of research.
+Presentation by Shelly Farnham.
 See youtube video here.

 Analyzing Social Media Data: Tools and Tips